The top 10 attractions in British Columbia

 Stanley Park is the icing on the metaphorical cake of downtown Vancouver.
 The 1,000-acre park provides a green escape from the urban setting, and is brimming with activities that you can take in year-round.
 Walk the famous Seawall for unparalleled views of the Burrard Inlet or head inland and marvel at the giant trees that still live in this preserved forest.
 Tan on one of the beaches in the morning and then play a round of pitch-and-putt in the afternoon.
 Stand beside the massive totem poles and learn about the First Nations that lived on this land.
 Or grab a lunch at one of several restaurants and head to the aquarium to spend the day.
 Stanley Park has been a star attraction for over 125 years.
 There's no stopping it now.

 No, not only trolls live under bridges.
-Beneath a major bridge near downtown Vancouver you'll find a hotspot of dining, shopping and entertainment.
-Granville Island is a buzzing community full of artisans creating unique gifts, passionate foodies sharing the fruits of their labor, and aspiring musicians perfecting their craft.
+Beneath a major bridge near downtown Vancouver you'll find a hotspot of dining, shopping, and entertainment.
+Granville Island is a buzzing community full of artisans creating unique gifts, passionate foodies sharing the fruits of their labour, and aspiring musicians perfecting their craft.
 There's always something happening on the island.
 You can stop in for a beer or you could spend the entire day browsing stores, treating your senses at the Public Market, and taking in the entertainment.
 Whatever you do, just don't skip it.

 Capilano Suspension Bridge Park

-Overcome your fear of heights in style, with the help of the 450-foot Capilano Suspension Bridge, which hangs 70 meters above the rushing Capilano River.
+Overcome your fear of heights in style, with the help of the 140-metre Capilano Suspension Bridge, which hangs 70 meters above the rushing Capilano River.
 Once you've conquered the big bridge, the Cliffwalk -- a series of cliff side suspended and cantilevered walkways above the rainforest -- won't seem so daunting, right?
-And after those two experiences, the Treetops Adventure -- seven bridges suspended by 250-year-old Douglas firs 110 feet above the forest floor -- will really be a piece of cake.
+And after those two experiences, the Treetops Adventure -- seven bridges suspended by 250-year-old Douglas firs 33 metres above the forest floor -- will really be a piece of cake.
 You get the picture.
 Capilano Suspension Bridge Park is full of adrenaline-pumping attractions that immerse you in the beautiful outdoors.

 Home to over 50,000 creatures, the Vancouver Aquarium is what you might call an animal-lover's playground.
 From friendly sea otters to bright jellyfish, get up close and personal with wildlife from across the globe.
-Stop by and say hello Helen, a rescued Pacific white-sided dolphin.
+Stop by and say hello to Helen, a rescued Pacific white-sided dolphin.
 Or buy tickets to one of the After Hours events and enjoy the aquarium with a drink in a hand and no kids running around.
 Oh, and don't forget to see if you can find Nemo.